 They were almost as well known for their mini dresses as they were for platform shoes.
 If you can find a plaid mini dress then you get extra points for combining a number of the decade’s favorite trends.

 The fanny pack, or bum bag, was as practical as it was popular.
 They meant that women of the time could have tiny fashion pockets and not have to drag a bag around with them.

 They could be worn as a belt, which was the intention behind their original design, or thrown casually over the shoulder.
 They are still available in a host of stores and places.

-Go for the leather, see-through plastic, or a simple plaid for a truly authentic look.
+Go for leather, plastic, or plaid for a truly authentic look.

 Overalls were basically the same as dungarees.
-They were typically (but not always) made from denim, but you can also find a corduroy pair or chinos.
+They were typically, but not always, made from denim, but you can also find corduroy pairs of chinos.

-Wear them with one strap hanging down for the authentic Fresh Prince look.
-Or combine them with a choker and add a denim jacket if you want to pull off the double denim look.
+Wear them with one strap hanging down for the authentic Fresh Prince look, combine them with a choker, or add a denim jacket if you want to pull off the double denim look.

-Keep in mind that the choker shouldn’t be too tight – not only does this have the potential of causing serious restriction to the airways, but it can also make your neck look swollen around the choker and can make your neck look really thick.
+The choker shouldn’t be too tight – not only does this have the potential for causing serious restriction of the airways, but it can make your neck look swollen around the choker and can make your neck look really thick.